kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > But when we disarmed They sold us and delivered us bound to our foe, \
 > And the Gods of the Copybook Headings said: “Stick to the Devil you know.”

 The _Cambrian_ is a reference to the Welsh _Lloyd George_, prime minister during World War I. He negotiated the peace treaty in Versailles in 1919.
 The disarmament of the Germans was negotiated but at the same time the disarmament of the winners.
-The peace didn’t hold for long and Germany rearmed in secrecy.
+The peace didn’t hold for long, and Germany rearmed in secrecy.

-This stanza is a warning to believe nobody that promises lasting peace.
-A country needs to ensure it’s always able to defend its values and borders (if needed with violence) against aggressors or it will cease to exist.
+This stanza is a warning to believe nobody who promises lasting peace.
+A country needs to ensure it’s always able to defend its values and borders (if needed with violence) against aggressors, or it will cease to exist.

-If you don’t, you will get conditions like France, were 226 people where killed by Islamic terrorists between 2011 and 2021.[^ap2020wm] The parallel societies grew so dangerous in the past years, that the police don't go anymore into some cities districts.
+If you don’t, you will get conditions like France, where 226 people were killed by Islamic terrorists between 2011 and 2021.[^ap2020wm] The parallel societies grew so dangerous in the past years, that the police don't go anymore into some city districts.
 20 retired generals and 1,000 soldiers warned in April 2021 in an open letter,[^bbcnews2021eu] followed by another warning, signed by 130,000 people, that a civil war might soon break out.[^bbcnews2021uf]

 It is important to be able to defend oneself because <q>a harmless man is not a good man.
 A good man is a very, very dangerous man, who has that under voluntary control,</q> as _Jordan B. Peterson_ stated.